Schlaefer/Saito/docs/install.md

 ## 2. Create Database ##

-Create the database where the tables for your shiny new forum will live.
-Use collation to `utf8_general_ci` (or other appropriate utf8 encoding).
+Create a database.
+Set collation to `utf8_general_ci` (or other appropriate utf8 encoding).

 ## 3. Open Root URL ##

 - Apache: `.htaccess` should take care of correct url, just open the url root.
 - nginx: You have to open `../app/webroot` manually until you configure nginx.
 See section [Nginx Configuration for CakePHP](#NginxConfigurationForCakePHP).

-## 5. Open the Installer ##
+## 4. Installer ##

 Open the URL root and if everything went OK the installer should greet you.

-### 5.1 tmp Directory Is Not Writeable ###
+### 4.1 tmp Directory Is Not Writeable ###

 The `tmp`-directory and its subdirectories have to be be writable by the webserver.
-The rights wisely set you must young padawan.
+Set the rights accordingly.

-### 5.2 Config Directory  Is Not Writable ###
+### 4.2 Config Directory  Is Not Writable ###

 The `app/config` folder needs to be writable by the webserver during the installation.

-### 5.3 Connect to Database ###
+### 4.3 Connect to Database ###

-Enter the database connection data.
-If the database connection is OK then create the database in the web-installer.
+Enter the database connection data into the web-installer.
+If the database connection is OK create the database.

 Follow the web-installer's instruction to the end.

+## After the installation

+- Change the admin password to a secure phrase
+- Set email addresses so contacting the admin works:
+	- Set the admin email address (user preferences)
+	- Set the forum email address (forum settings)
+- Backup app/core.php

 # Nginx Configuration for CakePHP <a name="NginxConfigurationForCakePHP"/> #